 The Jetdirect Inside Firmware and HCD System Firmware components comprise the firmware on the system.
-They are shown as two separate components but they both share the same operating system (OS).
-The operating system is part of the Operational Environment.
+They are shown as two separate components and they contain separate operating systems.
+While each operating system is included in the firmware, both operating systems are outside of the TOE (i.e., the operating systems are in the Operational Environment).
 Both firmware components also contain an Embedded Web Server (EWS).

-The Jetdirect Inside firmware includes SNMP, IPsec, a firewall, and the management functions for managing these network-related features.
+The Jetdirect Inside firmware includes SNMP, IPsec, a firewall, and the management functions for managing these network features.
 The Jetdirect Inside firmware also provides the network stack and drivers controlling the TOE's Ethernet interface.

-The HCD System Firmware controls the overall functions of the TOE from the Control Panel to the storage drive to the print jobs.
+The HCD System Firmware controls the overall functions of the TOE from the Control Panel to the storage drive.

-Figure 2 shows the HCD boundary in grey and the firmware (TOE) boundary in blue (the TOE being comprised of the HCD System firmware and the Jetdirect Inside firmware excluding the underlying operating system and the QuickSec cryptographic library).
+Figure 2 shows the HCD boundary in grey and the firmware (TOE) boundary in blue (the TOE being comprised of the HCD System firmware and the Jetdirect Inside firmware excluding the underlying operating systems and the QuickSec cryptographic library).
 The Jetdirect Inside firmware provides the network connectivity and network device drivers used by the HCD System firmware.
-The HCD System firmware and Jetdirect Inside firmware share the same operating system (which is part of the Operational Environment).
 The HCD System firmware also includes internal Control Panel applications that drive the functions of the TOE.
 Both firmware components work together to provide the security functionality defined in this document for the TOE.
-(PSTN is an abbreviation for Public Switched Telephone Network.)